-APSU seeks to engage our students, faculty and staff in academic activity that contributes
+APSU seeks to engage our students, faculty and staff in academic activity that contributes to our Vision Statement.

 APSU's vision is to create a collaborative, integrative learning community, instilling in students habits of critical inquiry as they gain knowledge, skills, and values for life and work in a global society.

 Austin Peay State University will provide the environment and services to nurture student growth that can result in academic achievement and success.

 By the Numbers